-Technology trends often dictate change and thus training to the corporate world.
-An example is the introduction of a new software.
-Typically this is followed by intensive employee training within an organization.

-The fact that corporations must invest in new technologies to remain competitive is a known phenomenon.
-The ensuing training on the other hand has been often neglected.
+Technology trends often dictate change thus training to corporate world.
+As an example the introduction of a new software typically is followed by intensive training of the employees within an organization.
+The fact that corporations have to invest in new technologies is a known phenomenon.
+The training on the other hand has been hard to obtain.
+This is due to several factors.

-Training is hidden cost and can be overlooked in the budgeting process since the value of training is not obvious to the decision makers in an organization.
-Once the need for training is established and management starts to believe in it's value, the next challenge is to overcome the fear and the resistance to change by the participants.

-This is due to the fact that training generally means some change and it is not always accepted.
+The training can be overlooked in the budgets since the value of training is not obvious to the decision makers in an organization.
+Once the need for training is established and the management starts to believe in the value the next challenge is to overcome the fear and the resistance to change by the participants.
+This is due to the fact that the training generally means some change and it is not always accepted.
+The training programs